PWR063: Avoid using legacy Fortran constructs

 end program ArithmeticIf

-Although it is a simple program, using an arithmetic if
+Although it is a simple program, using an arithmetic if to drive the flow of

 the loop makes the behaviour of the program less explicit than modern loop